Pontuagi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups prints all the groups the current user is part of 3-new_owner changes the owner of the file
 4-empty creates and empty folder
-5-execute adds execute permission to the owner
+5-execute adds execute permission to the owner 6-multiple_permissions adds execute permissions to the owner and the group owner, and read permission  to other users